jdbaktay/mps-kit/README.md

 The code demonstrates how to write MPS methods from scratch (without pre-existing libraries beyond numpy/scipy), making it a useful resource for those looking to understand the underlying mechanics of MPS algorithms.

-This code was not designed as a public-use library.
+This code was not intended as a public-use library.
 The owner encourages the reader toward the many excellent libraries dedicated to tensor network methods.

 ## Main Contents